 Two forlorn-looking guards man the entrance to Tianyi’s tomb, a clipped version of the Spirit Way.
 You’re unlikely to encounter anyone else here, and past the three circular pavilions of memorial steles ahead, the land becomes a desolate tangle of dry foliage.
 But at least Tianyi isn’t alone – his tomb mound, at the far end, is flanked by the resting place of two other eunuchs, and his burial chamber is accessible through a nearby opening.
 This is the real deal – chillingly cold inside, it’s earthy and raw, like something straight out of Raiders of the Lost Ark.
 Ransacked by tomb raiders, it might be devoid of artefacts, but you can get close enough to touch what remains of the wooden casket that once held the body.
 It might be scary stuff for some, though, so don’t come here alone if you haven’t got the balls!

-How to get there Take subway Line 1 west to Pingguoyuan and catch bus 112 (and a host of others) from outside the station to Shougangxiaoqu (首钢小区).
+How to get there Take the train from Chaoyangmen station (Line 6) and get off at Jin'anqiao (exit B).
+Take bus 116, 112 or 396 from Jin'anqiao North bus stop (north of Jin'anqiao station along Beixin'an Lu), then get off at Shougangxiaoqu station (首钢小区).
 The tomb is northeast of the bus stop. open 9am-4pm daily; 8RMB; 8872 4148 (Mandarin only).